SexySat TV

 SexySat TV is a softcore televised sex line, broadcasting on the Hot Bird 13B satellite.

 SexySat previously had a network of three more channels on European satellite TV, including on Hot Bird 3.

 History

-Sexysat was one of the first European erotic Liveshow-channels.
-Regarding the channel's foundation, Interia Biznes gave this information: "It probably started in December 2002 (the first mentions of tests in the satkurier.pl news archive come from early January 2003)"., the same months when Babestation began in the UK.
+Sexysat was one of the first European erotic live-show channels.
+Regarding the channel's foundation, Interia Biznes gave this information: "It probably started in December 2002 (the first mentions of tests in the satkurier.pl news archive come from early January 2003)", the same month that Babestation began in the UK.

 The first programmes were on a single Hot Bird satellite channel, with one female presenter taking calls in a studio in the Netherlands.
 According to Liveshow-tv.com, the studio was moved from the Netherlands to Bratislava, Slovakia, on 4 August 2004.
 In July 2005, SexySat began broadcasting on the Astra 1H satellite, available in Germany.
-Since these two developments, the picture and sound quality has reduced, along with explicitness allowed on shows (fans began a petition to oppose this).
+Since these two developments, the picture and sound quality was reduced, along with explicitness allowed on shows, which prompted fans to begin a petition opposing the changes.